This is a foreign exchange guide to Lebanon, the Lebanese Pound currency plus LBP transfers and travel tips.

 In this Lebanon currency guide we take a look at :

-- Lebanese pound info - general info about the Lebanese pound
+- Lebanese Pound info - general info about the Lebanese Pound

-- Lebanese pound in the markets - recent LBP moves and predictions from the FX markets
+- Lebanese Pound in the markets - recent LBP moves and predictions from the FX markets

 - Travelling in Lebanon - currency & money saving tips

-- Buying Lebanese pound cash online - travel money for Lebanon
+- Buying Lebanese Pound cash online - travel money for Lebanon

-- Sending money to Lebanon - save on Lebanese pound bank transfers to Lebanon
+- Sending money to Lebanon - save on Lebanese Pound bank transfers to Lebanon

-- Lebanese pound exchange rates - latest & historic exchange rates.
+- Lebanese Pound exchange rates - latest & historic exchange rates.

-Lebanese pound (LBP) general currency information
+Lebanese Pound (LBP) general currency information

-What is the Lebanese pound currency code and symbol?
+What is the Lebanese Pound currency code and symbol?

-The three letter currency code for the Lebanese pound is LBP and the symbol is £.
+The three letter currency code for the Lebanese Pound is LBP and the symbol is £.

-Which countries use the Lebanese pound?
+Which countries use the Lebanese Pound?

 It is the domestic currency in Lebanon.

-Lebanese pound (LBP) in the markets
+Lebanese Pound (LBP) in the markets

 Travel, Currency and Money saving tips for Lebanon